 Among the chief leaders who surrendered themselves to the commander-in-chief, was the head of a powerful Rajpoot clan-Lall Madhoo Sing, of Amethie.
-Sir Colin (or rather Lord Clyde, for he had by this time been made a peer, in acknowledgment of the public service rendered by the relief of Lucknow) appeared before the fort of Amethie on the 11th of November, 1858; but hostile operations were stayed by the submission of the rajah, whose antecedents have been already related, ‡ and who protested against the decree for the disarmament of his followers and surrender of his arms; urging, with truth, that his fort had sheltered English men, women, and children when in danger; and his arms, which were very few, had been used for the same purpose.
+Sir Colin (or rather Lord Clyde, for he had by this time been made a peer, in acknowledgment of the public service rendered by the relief of Lucknow) appeared before the fort of Amethie on the 11th of November, 1858; but hostile operations were stayed by the submission of the rajah, whose antecedents have been already related, t and who protested against the decree for the disarmament of his followers and surrender of his arms; urging, with truth, that his fort had sheltered English men, women, and children when in danger; and his arms, which were very few, had been used for the same purpose.
 He likewise complained boldly of the seizure of his property at Benares, and the refusal of all redress or explanation of the matter.

 Bainie Madhoo, the Rana of Shunkerpoor (another Rajpoot of similar rank to Lall Madhoo Sing, and whose son had married the daughter of Kooer Sing), abandoned his fort on the approach of Lord Clyde (November 15th), and marched off, with his adherents, treasure, guns, women, and baggage, to join the Begum of Oude and Birjis Kudder, who was, he said, his lawful sovereign, and must be obeyed as such.
-He proved his sincerity at heavy cost; for though offered his life, his lands, the redress of injuries, the full investigation of grievances-he rejected all, and became a homeless wanderer in the Terai, for the sake of the Begum and her son, to whom he had sworn fealty. § he could render.
-He did so he provided coolies, transport, and stores for our troops.
+He proved his sincerity at heavy cost; for though offered his life, his lands, the redress of injuries, the full investigation of grievances-he rejected all, and became a homeless wanderer in the Terai, for the sake of the Begum and her son, to whom he had sworn fealty.& he could render.
+He did so: he provided coolies, transport, and stores for our troops.
 Some Sikhs quarrelled with his villagers; and in the fight, it is said, a few men lost their lives.
 The zemindar was called in to Futtehpoor, and he and his elder son were hanged.
 The second son fled to Bainie Madhoo for protection, and was assured that he would never be abandoned.
-Out of the 223 villages on Bainie Madhoo's estates, 119 were taken from him on the second revision, after annexation; but, as he was assured that any complaints of unjust treatment in former days, would be considered in the event of his submission, it must be supposed he had some strong personal feeling at work [to account] for the extraordinary animosity he has displayed against
+Out of the 223 villages on Bainie Madhoo's estates, 119 were taken from him on the second revision, after annexation; but, as he was assured that any complaints of unjust treatment in former days, would be considered in the event of his submission, it must be supposed he had some strong personal feeling at work [to account] for the aware of his character, wrote to him to say that he extraordinary animosity he has displayed against was to remain in his house, and give us such aid as us."-Russell: Times, January 17th, 1859.